Woodstown High School: Performing arts

 The music department is a chapter of the Tri-M Music Honor Society.
 The high school offers concert choir classes to all students, along with select choirs, including an extracurricular Chamber Choir.
 The school also has a marching band and a concert band along with an extracurricular jazz and woodwind ensembles.
 The department also has a music technology curriculum for students interested in audio production.
 The Woodstown High School Drama Club features two annual shows, a fall straight play that is student-directed by seniors, who are taught the process of "how" to direct a play by the Drama Club advisor, and a winter musical, which is performed at the end of February/early March.
 In 2015, the Drama Club performed the Broadway musical, A Tale of Two Cities.
 The writer of this Broadway show came to see two of the performances, to run a theater workshop with the cast, and also took part in a "Question and Answer" session with the audience.

 Communications Academy

-Woodstown High School is an academy school in Salem County featuring special services to students interested in the field of communications and information technology.
-The academy programs offer studies in radio, television and film production along with studies in journalism, public relations, publishing, mass media law and ethics, public speaking, and creative writing.
-The junior and senior students in the academy also help to produce the morning news / entertainment school television show, AM Woodstown.
+Woodstown High School is an academy school in Salem County featuring special services to students interested in the field of communications.
+The academy programs offer studies in audio and video broadcasting and production along with studies in journalism, public relations, public speaking, and creative writing.
+The junior class produces the news magazine show "Woodstown In Focus" and senior students in the academy produce the morning news show, Woodstown Today.

-The information technology academy through Woodstown High School is offered through the Salem County Vocational Technical Schools.
+Administration

+The school's principal is Richard S. Senor.
+His core administration team includes the vice principal.